Jake Chelios

-Jake Chelios (born March 8, 1991), also known as Jieke Kailiaosi, is a former American professional ice hockey defenseman who played in China for Kunlun Red Star in the Kontinental Hockey League (KHL) for six seasons.
+Jake Chelios (born March 8, 1991), also known as Jieke Kailiaosi, is a Chinese-American former professional ice hockey defenseman who played in China for Kunlun Red Star in the Kontinental Hockey League (KHL) for six seasons.
 Born in the United States, he represented China at the 2022 Winter Olympics.
 He previously played with the Detroit Red Wings of the National Hockey League (NHL).